-There are however some known issue many claimants are reporting (see comments below this article for more detailed discussions and options)
+There are however some known issues many claimants are reporting per the comments forum below this article.
+This includes:

 - Many are reporting scam emails to potential claimants asking for personal and private data.
 Do not share this online or to people you don’t know.
 Only go to the VEC site to load documents and provide required certifications.
 If an email address doesn’t end in vec.virginia.gov, it’s not a real VEC address!

 - While the PUA and PEUC extensions are now available till Sep 4th, many people are reporting a lapse in benefits, which is mainly due to the need to provide additional documentation (PUA claimants) or not filing a new claim after you have reached your benefit year end.

 - Some people who returned to work and stopped claiming benefits, but are now unemployed again are having a tough time reinstating claim due to manual checks the VEC has to do, which is taking more time than expected.
 Retroactive payments will be made for eligible weeks but this is a known issue.

 I will post ongoing updates as they are released so stay tuned via the options below.

 2021 Unemployment Program Extensions Under COVID Relief Bill